 Days rolled forward and I loved every one of my children exactly the same and completely different and all at once.

-Our time stumbled awkwardly at first, slowly stepping into a rhythm of quieted cries and finished homework.
+Our time stumbled awkwardly at first, slowly stepping into a rhythm of almost quieted cries and nearly finished homework.

-I felt spread too thin and filled with contentment all in the same breathe.
+I was spread too thin and filled with contentment in the same exhausted breath.

 As I loved one for determination and calm, I loved another for spirit and noise.

 My heart never divided as I had feared, only multiplied in ways I could never have imagined.